OpenCloudOS/nettrace/README.md

 **Way 2:**

-unzip the tar file with the command `mkdir nettrace && tar -xf ./docker-nettrace.tar.bz2 -C nettrace` and run the command `cd nettrace && ./ntenter.sh`, then you can use the command 'nettrace'.
+directly unzip the tar file with the command `mkdir nettrace && tar -xf ./docker-nettrace.tar.bz2 -C nettrace` and run the command `cd nettrace && ./ntenter.sh`, then you can use the command 'nettrace'.

+the command `./ntenter.sh clean` is able to umount the mountpoint and header files that it created, so run this command to do the clean job if you don't need nettrace anymore.

 ## 2. usage